A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 Hike to Nymph, Dream, and Emerald Lakes in Rocky Mountain National Park (Photos Included)

 It was pouring with rain.
 The water kept accumulating in large puddles by a road curb.
 Next, without loosing any time, it streamed along the road until plunging into gutters scattered around Bear Lake parking lot.

 It was still pretty early in the morning.
 Roshan and I didn’t rush outside like some other hikers, including families with kids.
 Bundled up in waterproof clothes and raincoats, these travelers headed in the direction of Bear Lake.

 Roshan was eager to join their ranks.
 I hesitated.
 We planned for a relatively easy day: a hike to Nymph, Dream, and Emerald Lakes and an adventure to Bierstadt Lake.
 Some room was left for unexpected discoveries along the way, which we certainly had.

 Although we would walk nearly 10 miles that day, our destinations were clustered close to each other.
-We would’ve certainly had enough time even if we had to wait in a car for the rain to stop until noon.
+We would certainly have enough time even if we had to wait in a car for the rain to stop until noon.

 Rocky Mountain National Park, however, had different plans for us.
 By 7:40 a.m., the rain stopped, and Roshan hurried me outside.
-We had to complete at least the main hike, the Nymph, Dream, Emerald Lakes Trail, before the sky would’ve begun to cry again.
+We had to complete at least the main hike, the Nymph, Dream, Emerald Lakes Trail, before the sky would begin to cry again.